 It’s a well known fact that software architecture in software industry is critical.
 It’s important to design the code so that each piece is easily identifiable, has a specific purpose, and fits together with other pieces in a logical manner.
 It should be easily maintainable, scalable and have high quality.
+In the market there are many companies like this Nonprofit App Development Companies list that follow the software architecture basics.
 When developing an iOS app, it’s important to think about what iOS project architecture you should use.
 Most developers use the pattern suggested by Apple.
 However there are others!
 In this article, we’ll look at VIPER architecture, one of the trending alternatives to MVC that might help you overcome its limitations while keeping your code well-organized, improving your development process.

 What is Viper architecture?